ulfschneider/ulf.website/content/posts/emil-drawing/2024-01-07-conversation-with-a-gnome.md

 ---
 title: Conversation with a gnome
 ---
-Emil prepared a house  provide a home for a gnome to possibly stay.
+Emil prepared a house to provide a home for a gnome and invite for a stay.
 A gnome named *wulli* came along and the gnome liked the house and stayed long enough to have a conversation in written form with Emil.
 Both of them never met each other face to face.
 The conversation happened in German language.

 <figure class="hero split">
 <figure>